-Take a moment and look at this photograph of the northern end of Sea of Galilee.
+Take a look at this photograph of the northern end of Sea of Galilee.

 Now, try to grasp this fact: the majority of the events in the Gospels occurred in the scene you’re seeing.

 That . . . is the power of a picture.

 No matter how hard we try when we read the Bible, we cannot visualize on our own what the lands of the Bible look like.

 - We read about the “Wilderness of Judea” and we picture the wilderness of Montana or Washington State.
 But one photograph shows you it’s nothing like that.

 - The text refers to the mountains around Jerusalem and we imagine the Rocky Mountains.
 Not even close!

 - We have read about the Sea of Galilee all our lives, but as you can see in the picture above, it’s really a small lake.

 83% of what we learn, we gain through sight.
 These photographs show us what the Bible says.

 I have traveled to Israel many times and taken thousands of pictures, but I have never seen any photographs better than the Pictorial Library of Bible Lands.
 They are the best Holy Land photos I’ve ever seen.